oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.html.md

    list is not available, backup application can fall back to copying the entire disk.

-1. Backup application finalize image transfers.
+1. Backup application finalizes image transfers.

-1. Backup application finalize backup using oVirt API.
+1. Backup application finalizes backup using oVirt API.

 ### Incremental restore flow

-1. User select restore point based on available backups using the backup application (not part of oVirt).
+1. User selects restore point based on available backups using the backup application (not part of oVirt).

-1. Backup application create a new disk or a snapshot with existing disk to hold the restored data.
+1. Backup application creates a new disk or a snapshot with existing disk to hold the restored data.

 1. Backup application starts an upload image transfer for every disk,